iusztinpaul/energy-forecasting/README.md

 ### Setup
 You can read the official documentation [here](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html) or follow the steps bellow for a fast start.

-**TODO:** This setup is used for development.
-Check out what I have to do for production.

 #### Run